Hucaru/Valhalla/README.md

 # Valhalla

-A golang server implementation of the old Maplestory MMORPG client
+Practice at writting golang tcp server using the old Maplestory MMORPG client as it is well documented and online games are complex